 Data scientists are one of the highest paid professionals at present.
 Over the past 5 years, interest in this field has significantly increased.
 Unfortunately there’s a huge gap between the demand and supply of skilled professionals.
-So, if you are looking for a career change, you can choose to be a freelance data scientist, even without having any previous experience and qualification.
+So, if you are looking for a career change, you can choose to be a freelance data scientist, even without having any previous experience and data scientist qualification.

 We have compiled a list of technical and non-technical skills that you would require to compete and make yourself a strong data scientist freelance consultant.